GREENLOOP v2.4.0 / verification layer / MIT

-GREENLOOP is a state-machine execution workflow you hand to any AI coding agent: Claude Code, Cursor, Windsurf, Aider, local models.
-It makes the agent persist its state, converge before it edits, test its own assumptions, and refuse to call anything finished until a verification harness says so.
+A state-machine execution workflow for AI coding agents.
+It makes the agent persist state, converge before it edits, test its assumptions, and refuse completion until a verification harness exits cleanly.

 $ curl -fsSL https://greenloop.violhex.workers.dev/install.sh | sh